Charitable Donations: Overview

 You can plan for cash, assets, and insurance donations and apply the associated tax credit to your projections.

-The following steps detail how to set up the charitable donations and go into more detail on how the donations affect your projections.
+The following steps illustrate how to set up the charitable donations and go into more detail on how the donations affect your projections.

 Enable Charitable Donations